-As stated in Note 12(a), the University remains responsible to fund any pre-conversion net pension obligations (determined based on the UPP's actuarial assumptions) related to service costs up to the transition date of July 1, 2021.
-Based on the actuarial valuation performed as at July 1, 2021, using the UPP actuarial assumptions, the University had a pre-conversion net pension surplus of \$131,957 and as such will not have a pre-conversion pension obligation on transition to the plan.
+As stated in Note 13(a), the University remains responsible to fund any pre-conversion net pension obligations (determined based on the UPP's actuarial assumptions) related to service costs up to the transition date of July 1, 2021.
+Based on the most recent actuarial valuation performed as at January 1, 2022, the UPP had a pension surplus and as such the University does not have a pre-conversion pension obligation at this time.
 The pension obligation for pre-conversion service may fluctuate in the future based on changes to the UPP's actuarial assumptions and for changes in experience in future periods.
 The pre-conversion pension obligation would continue to be the responsibility of the University to fund for the first 10 years starting July 1, 2021, after which the responsibility for such changes becomes gradually shared over the next ten years with the other participants of the UPP.
-The pre-conversion net pension surplus determined as at July 1, 2021 is not recorded in the University's consolidated financial statements as the expected future benefit will be recognized under the UPP.
+The pre-conversion net pension surplus determined as at January 1, 2022 is not recorded in the University's consolidated financial statements as the expected future benefit will be recognized under the UPP.

-20. COMPARATIVE FIGURES
+21. COMPARATIVE FIGURES